Rico Yan: Critical success: 2001–2002

-In 2001, Yan transitioned from leading man roles to comedy with the Whattamen comic trio, which was initially introduced on Gimik.
-In September 2001, he showcased his comedic talent by portraying the charming and witty Castro in the all-male comedy sitcom Whattamen alongside, Dominic Ochoa, Marvin Agustin, and Ai-Ai delas Alas.
-He played a restaurant owner who was the charming and level-headed member of the group.
-Later, the trio transitioned from the sitcom to the daily afternoon show Magandang Tanghali Bayan, where Yan was launched as one of the new hosts.
+In 2001 Yan transitioned from leading man roles to comedy in the all-male comedy sitcom Whattamen – initially introduced on Gimik – showcasing his comedic talent alongside the Whattamen comic trio of Dominic Ochoa, Marvin Agustin, and Ai-Ai delas Alas.
+Yan played the charming and witty Castro, a restaurant owner who was the charming and level-headed member of the group.
+The trio later transitioned from the sitcom to the daily afternoon show Magandang Tanghali Bayan, where Yan was launched as one of the new hosts.

-In February 2002, Yan filmed his final movie, Got 2 Believe, a romantic comedy directed by Olivia Lamasan.
-The film was a major box office success, and its official soundtrack received a gold record award prior to his death.
-Yan recorded a duet with Claudine Barretto for one of the theme songs, "Got to Believe in Magic."
-In the film, Yan portrayed Lorenz Montinola, a commitment-phobic photographer whose sole ambition is to achieve international success.
+In February 2002 Yan filmed his final movie, Got 2 Believe, a romantic comedy directed by Olivia Lamasan in which he portrays Lorenz Montinola, a commitment-phobic photographer whose sole ambition is to achieve international success.The film was a major box office success and Yan recorded a duet with Claudine Barretto for one of the theme songs, "Got to Believe in Magic."
+The film's official soundtrack received a gold record award prior to Yan's death.

-At the time of his death, Yan was set to work on three additional movies with Star Cinema following the success of Got 2 Believe.
-He had been chosen by screenwriter Ricky Lee and director Marilou Diaz-Abaya to play a lead role in the sequel to Moral.
-He was also cast in a major role for the play Sinta with Dulaang Sibol of Ateneo Theater, directed by Johnny Manahan, and was involved in the sequel to Fernando Poe Jr. and Judy Ann Santos' film Isusumbong Kita sa Tatay Ko....

-He had two shows, Magandang Tanghali Bayan and Whattamen, airing at the time of his death.
+Before his death, Yan was set to work on three additional movies with Star Cinema following the success of Got 2 Believe.
+He had been chosen by screenwriter Ricky Lee and director Marilou Diaz-Abaya to play a lead role in the sequel to Moral, and was also cast in a major role for the play Sinta with Dulaang Sibol of Ateneo Theater, to be directed by Johnny Manahan.
+He was involved in the sequel to Fernando Poe Jr. and Judy Ann Santos' film Isusumbong Kita sa Tatay Ko..., and also had two shows airing on television at the time of his death: Magandang Tanghali Bayan, and Whattamen.